Woman of the Year (1942) was a pivotal film for Katharine Hepburn.

 In early 1942, after 3 years and eight months of sobriety, Spencer Tracy fell off the wagon.

-It was a series of devastating events that led Spence back to alcohol, starting with the US entry into WWII, and quickly followed by tragic death of his good friend Carole Lombard in a plane crash on January 16, 1942.
+A series of devastating events led Spence back to alcohol, starting with the US entry into WWII, which was soon followed by the tragic death of his good friend Carole Lombard in a plane crash on January 16, 1942.
 With Lombard’s passing, her husband, Clark Gable, fell into a deep depression.
-And Tracy, one of Gable’s most trusted friends, internalized his buddy’s deep melancholy as he comforted Gable through this unspeakably heartbreaking time.
+Tracy, one of Gable’s most trusted friends, internalized his buddy’s deep melancholy as he comforted Gable through this heartbreaking time.

-Then Spencer’s mother died on January 23rd.
-Coupled with the guilt the Catholic Tracy felt over his growing feelings for Kate, it all proved too much for him to deal with sober.
+Then Spencer’s mother died on January 23.
+Added to these events was the guilt that the Catholic Tracy felt over his growing feelings for Kate.
+It all proved too much for him to deal with sober.

 But Kate was there for Spencer through it all.

-This caregiver cycle was ultimately indicative of the Tracy/Hepburn relationship.
-And Kate’s first go-around sealed her commitment to the man who proved to be the great love of her life.
+This caregiver cycle would repeat throughout the length of the Tracy/Hepburn relationship.
+Kate’s first go-around sealed her commitment to the man who proved to be the great love of her life.

-It was around the time of this 1942 binge that Spencer Tracy decided that he was ready to commit to Kate.
+It was around the time of his 1942 alcohol binge that Spencer Tracy decided he was ready to commit to Kate.
 Before sobering up, Spence went to see his former costar and friend, Myrna Loy.
-According to Loy, in his inebriated state, Spence proceeded to tell her that
+According to Loy, in his inebriated state, Spence proceeded to tell her that:

 “’You don’t have to worry about me anymore,’ he said like a sulky child.
 ‘I’ve found the woman I want…he [then] outlined the virtues of Katharine Hepburn…”

 Kate remained Tracy’s dedicated friend, lover, nurse, and caregiver for the next 26 years.
-And for just about the next decade, Kate molded her career around Spencer’s needs and schedule, only accepting film offers that allowed her to stay close by his side, or that reunited the Tracy/Hepburn team.
+And for just about the next decade, Kate molded her career around Spencer’s needs and schedule.
+She only accepted film offers that allowed her to stay close by his side, or reunited the Tracy/Hepburn team.
 Indeed, of the eleven films Kate made between 1942 and 1951, six of them paired her with Tracy.

 Such an existence was fulfilling for a woman who reveled in playing caregiver to the man she loved.